 Veterinarian cardiologists diagnose hypertrophic cardiomyopathy using an echocardiogram (ECG).

-Your vet is likely to check for a heart murmur using a stethoscope.
-A Heart murmur is an abnormal sound caused by the irregular blood flow in the heart.
-Not all heart murmur will signify that your cat is suffering from HCM.
+Using a stethoscope, your vet will check for a heart murmur.
+It is an abnormal sound caused by irregular blood flow in the heart.
+Not all heart murmurs will signify that your cat is suffering from HCM.

-Some heart murmurs are innocent, physiologic, or result from heart diseases such as HCM.
-Your vet would notice this and will determine if your cat requires extra diagnosis.
+Some heart murmurs are innocent or physiologic.
+Your vet would notice this and will determine if your cat requires further screening.

-There are other options used to detect HCM in cats.
+There are other options used to detect hypertrophic cardiomyopathy in cats.
 Since an echocardiogram is expensive and usually not readily available, your vet may consider these equally effective but cheaper methods.
-These methods include: